Jack Welch: Legacy

 Welch also often received criticism for a lack of compassion for the middle class and working class.
 When asked about excessive CEO pay compared to ordinary workers (including backdating stock options, golden parachutes for nonperformance, and extravagant retirement packages), Welch labeled such allegations "outrageous" and vehemently opposed proposed SEC regulations affecting executive compensation.
 Countering the public uproar, Welch declared that CEO compensation should continue to be dictated by the "free market", without interference from government or other outside parties.

 Welch has been described as "perhaps the most celebrated American boss of recent decades".

 Yet by Wall Street measures, a $100,000 investment in GE shares in the year 2000 (near the end of Welch's tenure) had lost about 80 percent of its value as of the year 2021.

 Despite this trend, in a 2015 article in Harvard Business Review, business consultant Ron Ashkenas argues that "Jack Welch's approach to breaking down silos still works", citing examples of engineering companies who have discovered for themselves that "fragmented, geographically dispersed" patterns of organization make it "very difficult ... to coordinate efforts across functions, keep everyone focused on the cost and delivery goals and get people to reach consensus".

 Welch has been criticized for practices that have harmed workers and the company: he eliminated thousands of jobs at GE, contributing to a reduction of the U.S. manufacturing base.
 He eliminated 10% of employees every year, a practice adopted by many other companies.
 He was a leading proponent of mergers and acquisitions, helping to give rise to an economy that is more concentrated and less dynamic.
 He pioneered "financialization", changing GE from a manufacturing company into, effectively, an unregulated bank, which harmed GE over the long term.

 As of late 2021, General Electric planned to break into three public companies and effectively cease to exist.
 The companies would separately operate in the aviation, health care and energy markets.
 As of 2021, GE was headed by H. Lawrence Culp Jr. who was named in 2018 as its fourth CEO since Welch's departure.
-Several of Welch's proteges had ultimately unsuccessful careers at other companies, including at Home Depot, as well as the floundering of Dave Calhoun's tenure at Boeing.
+Several of Welch's acolytes had ultimately unsuccessful careers at other companies: Jim McNerney, Dennis Muilenburg, and David Calhoun ruined Boeing’s reputation because of the Boeing_737_MAX and Boeing_787_Dreamliner scandals.
+And Robert Nardelli caused widespread customer dissatisfaction at Home Depot by using part-time non-experts and after being dismissed by Home Depot Nardelli presided over the bankruptcy of Chrysler.